Virus stalking NFL ahead of week five games - France 24

 "Protocol violations that result in virus spread requiring adjustments to the schedule or otherwise impacting other teams will result in additional financial and competitive discipline, including the adjustment or loss of draft choices or even the forfeit of a game," Goodell wrote.
 "Simply put, compliance is mandatory."

-The unease stalking the league has overshadowed a slate of games where five of the six remaining unbeaten teams are due to be in action -- unless the Bills game with the Titans, who are both undefeated, is postponed.
+The unease stalking the league has overshadowed a slate of games where five of the six remaining unbeaten teams are due to be in action.

 The Pittsburgh Steelers (3-0) take on the Philadelphia Eagles on Sunday while Mahomes and the Chiefs, who improved to 4-0 with Monday's win over New England, are due to host the Las Vegas Raiders.